Aarti Nayak: Performing career

 She has also featured in Marathi Sangeet Natak musical drama, playing lead roles in various Sangeet Nataks such as Sangeet Saubhadra, Sangeet Saushay Kallol, Sangeet Yayati ani Devayani, and Sangeet Manaapman.

 She has given playback for the national award-winning Marathi film Savalee (2007), which is based on Indian classical music.

 Personal life

-Aarti is married to Mr. Sudheendra Kamath, an engineer by profession, and they live in Madgaon, Goa.
+Nayak is married to Sudheendra Kamath, an engineer by profession, and they live in Margao, Goa.